mozilla/version-control-tools/hgext/mqext/README.txt

 Commands added:

   :qshow: Display a single patch (similar to 'export')
-  :qexport: Write all patches to an output directory, with minor renaming
   :qtouched: See what patches modify which files

 Commands not related to mq: